-- 1 Introductory Tenancy (also known as a Probationary Tenancy) - a If you have an Introductory Tenancy, your tenancy will last for a 12-month trial period.
-At the end of the trial period, your tenancy will become a secure tenancy or a flexible secure tenancy provided you have not broken any of the conditions of your Introductory Tenancy.
+1 Introductory Tenancy

+a If you have an Introductory Tenancy, your tenancy will last for a 12-month trial period.
+At the end of the trial period, your tenancy will become a Secure Tenancy or a Secure Flexible Tenancy provided you have not broken any of the conditions of your Introductory Tenancy.
 If you break the conditions of your Introductory Tenancy we will carefully consider what action we will take and it is possible you will be evicted from your home.
 If this happens, it is highly unlikely that we will offer you another introductory tenancy elsewhere.